 Video Game Designer Certifications

-For students who intend to pursue a career in game design but aren’t ready for a degree program, getting a professional certification can be an excellent solution.
+For students who intend to pursue a career in computer science and game design but aren’t ready for a degree program, getting a professional certification can be an excellent solution.
 Certificates are more specific than degree programs, so they can serve as the perfect tool for professional study.
 Some certificate courses you can take include a certificate in game design from Western Kentucky University or Los Medanos College.

 How Can I Get a Job as a Video Game Designer?